dacrab/thorium-updater/README.md

   - libxrandr
   - And other dependencies (automatically installed)

+> 💡 The installer automatically checks for existing dependencies and only installs missing ones to save time and bandwidth.

 ## 📝 Notes

 - 🔄 Automatic CPU architecture detection for optimal performance